MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

     ![See more templates button in the Command Center](media/command-center-see-more-templates.PNG "See more templates button in the Command Center")

-    If there are issues loading the template in the web page, and pop-up blockers for your web browser are already disabled, select the **Trouble loading** link to go to an external Power Automate website.
+    If there are issues loading the template in the web page, and pop-up blockers for your web browser are already disabled, select the **Trouble loading** link to go to the external Power Automate website.
 You may also have to enter your credentials again.

     ![Trouble loading link in the Command Center](media/command-center-trouble-loading-link.PNG "Trouble loading link in the Command Center")